derrickauyoung/mymealplanner/README.md

 - Set up the app to add one random day in the second half of the week where you DON'T have to cook (like a cheat day or eat out/to-go day!)
 - Learn how to turn this into an mobile app for iPhone/iPad so everyone can save precious time
-- Prevent "Event loop is closed" error by refreshing the site properly on subsequent runs

 ## Features